Franklin Resources Inc. Sells 3,640,181 Shares of Bristol-Myers Squibb (NYSE:BMY)

-Franklin Resources Inc. lowered its holdings in Bristol-Myers Squibb (NYSE:BMY) by 18.7% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 15,828,245 shares of the biopharmaceutical company’s stock after selling 3,640,181 shares during the quarter.
-Franklin Resources Inc. owned approximately 0.71% of Bristol-Myers Squibb worth $1,057,637,000 at the end of the most recent reporting period.
+Franklin Resources Inc. trimmed its position in shares of Bristol-Myers Squibb (NYSE:BMY) by 18.7% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 15,828,245 shares of the biopharmaceutical company’s stock after selling 3,640,181 shares during the period.
+Franklin Resources Inc. owned 0.71% of Bristol-Myers Squibb worth $1,057,637,000 at the end of the most recent reporting period.

-Several other large investors have also bought and sold shares of the company.
-Moneta Group Investment Advisors LLC raised its holdings in shares of Bristol-Myers Squibb by 8.8% in the 2nd quarter.
-Moneta Group Investment Advisors LLC now owns 20,473 shares of the biopharmaceutical company’s stock valued at $1,368,000 after purchasing an additional 1,655 shares in the last quarter.
-Eudaimonia Partners LLC raised its holdings in shares of Bristol-Myers Squibb by 10.9% in the 2nd quarter.
-Eudaimonia Partners LLC now owns 18,384 shares of the biopharmaceutical company’s stock valued at $1,228,000 after purchasing an additional 1,802 shares in the last quarter.
-Wills Financial Group Inc. bought a new stake in shares of Bristol-Myers Squibb in the 2nd quarter valued at about $214,000.
-AllSquare Wealth Management LLC raised its holdings in shares of Bristol-Myers Squibb by 4.0% in the 2nd quarter.
-AllSquare Wealth Management LLC now owns 7,759 shares of the biopharmaceutical company’s stock valued at $518,000 after purchasing an additional 300 shares in the last quarter.
-Finally, Bridgewater Associates LP raised its holdings in shares of Bristol-Myers Squibb by 1,394.1% in the 2nd quarter.
-Bridgewater Associates LP now owns 80,217 shares of the biopharmaceutical company’s stock valued at $5,360,000 after purchasing an additional 74,848 shares in the last quarter.
-Institutional investors and hedge funds own 72.10% of the company’s stock.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
+Investors of record on Friday, October 1st will be issued a dividend of $0.49 per share.
+The ex-dividend date of this dividend is Thursday, September 30th.
+This represents a $1.96 dividend on an annualized basis and a yield of 3.42%.
+Bristol-Myers Squibb’s payout ratio is 30.43%.

-In other news, CEO Giovanni Caforio sold 25,000 shares of the company’s stock in a transaction on Monday, September 20th.
+In other news, CFO David V. Elkins sold 99,691 shares of the business’s stock in a transaction dated Thursday, August 12th.
+The shares were sold at an average price of $66.95, for a total value of $6,674,312.45.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Giovanni Caforio sold 25,000 shares of the business’s stock in a transaction dated Monday, September 20th.
 The shares were sold at an average price of $60.64, for a total transaction of $1,516,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO David V. Elkins sold 99,691 shares of the company’s stock in a transaction on Thursday, August 12th.
-The stock was sold at an average price of $66.95, for a total transaction of $6,674,312.45.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.11% of the company’s stock.
+Company insiders own 0.11% of the company’s stock.

-Bristol-Myers Squibb (NYSE:BMY) last posted its quarterly earnings data on Tuesday, July 27th.
-The biopharmaceutical company reported $1.93 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.89 by $0.04.
-The company had revenue of $11.70 billion during the quarter, compared to analysts’ expectations of $11.24 billion.
-Bristol-Myers Squibb had a negative net margin of 11.44% and a positive return on equity of 37.76%.
-Equities analysts expect that Bristol-Myers Squibb will post 7.46 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
-Shareholders of record on Friday, October 1st will be given a dividend of $0.49 per share.
-This represents a $1.96 dividend on an annualized basis and a yield of 3.42%.
-The ex-dividend date of this dividend is Thursday, September 30th.
-Bristol-Myers Squibb’s dividend payout ratio is presently 30.43%.
+BMY has been the subject of several research analyst reports.
+Truist began coverage on shares of Bristol-Myers Squibb in a research note on Wednesday, July 28th.
+They set a “buy” rating and a $74.00 target price for the company.
+Truist Securities began coverage on shares of Bristol-Myers Squibb in a research note on Wednesday, July 28th.
+They issued a “buy” rating and a $74.00 price objective for the company.
+Bank of America reissued a “buy” rating on shares of Bristol-Myers Squibb in a research note on Wednesday, July 28th.
+TheStreet cut shares of Bristol-Myers Squibb from a “b” rating to a “c+” rating in a research note on Wednesday, September 22nd.
+Finally, Morgan Stanley lifted their price objective on shares of Bristol-Myers Squibb from $62.00 to $71.00 and gave the stock an “equal weight” rating in a research note on Thursday, July 29th.
+Four analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Bristol-Myers Squibb has an average rating of “Buy” and an average target price of $73.00.

 Bristol Myers Squibb Co engages in the discovery, development, licensing, manufacture, marketing, distribution, and sale of biopharmaceutical products.
 It offers chemically-synthesized drugs or small molecules and products produced from biological processes called biologics.
 The company was founded in August 1933 and is headquartered in New York, NY.